 Second, grounded in God’s promises, faith is fueled by hope.
 Christian hope is not blind hope.
 Although God does not avail Himself to us in a straightforward way, He is the object and basis of our hope.
 As the object and basis of our hope, God does address Himself to us in the person of the risen Jesus Christ by the power of the Holy Spirit in the promises given to us in our worship and in the hearing, reading and study of Scripture.
 Therefore, faith is a matter of taking God at his word when his promises are proclaimed and heard.
 As it tells us in Hebrews 11.8, Abraham showed faith because hearing God’s Word and having been called by Him he obeyed God’s Word.

 So how do we practically respond to what I’ve just said about faith?
 We have only two choices.
 We can either rail against it or accept it.
 If you choose to accept it you need first to learn to live with feeling uprooted.
 This is hard to do because we have a deep need for roots or for a sense of place where we feel at home.
 But this is exactly what we must avoid.
 Why?
 Because when we’re content to rest with the way things are in our lives, at church, and in the world, we inevitably turn Jesus into a servant of our lives, our church, and this world.
 And when we do that, our faith is no longer focused on its true object.

 Second, we need to keep our eyes fixed in our life of exile here on this earth on the better country, that is, a heavenly one … that God has prepared for us (Heb.
 11.16).
-And we do that when we come together to worship every Sunday morning, hear, read and study Scripture, and show the world through our words and deeds a glimpse of what the better country will look like.
+And we do that when we come together to worship every Sunday morning, hear, read and study Scripture, and show the world through our words and deeds a glimpse of what the better country will look like and can look like t to a degree here and now.
 If you keep your heart, soul and mind focus there, your faith will never let you down.